Darmor1616/cdc_postgres/readme.md

 - **Debezium:** An open-source distributed platform for change data capture.
 - **Debezium UI:** A user interface for managing and monitoring Debezium connectors.
 - **Postgres:** An open-source relational database
+- **ClickHouse:** A fast open-source columnar database management system for real-time analytics using SQL.
+- **Superset**: An open-source data exploration and visualization platform.

 > Why use Debezium?
 >